-- 7.1 The hearing will normally proceed in accordance with the principles in section 3.7. - 7.2 The Committee will then decide in the absence of the student, their Friend and Case Presenter whether the appeal is allowed in whole or part.
-The Secretary and (if appointed) independent legal advisor will remain in attendance to advise as necessary. - 7.3 All sanctions and outcomes set out in Appendices B, C and D are available if the Committee decides that the sanction imposed or outcome decided by the College Misconduct and Fitness to Practise Committee is not appropriate.
+- 7.1 The hearing will normally proceed in accordance with the principles in section 3.7. - 7.2 The Committee will then decide on the outcome in the absence of the student, their Friend, and the Case Presenter.
+The Secretary and (if appointed) legal advisor will remain in attendance to advise as necessary. - 7.3 The outcomes available to the Committee for cases heard afresh are as follows: - a) that the allegation(s) are found not proven on the basis of the new evidence presented; - b) that the allegation(s) are found proven, and a new sanction and/or closing considerations should be imposed; - c) that the allegation(s) are found proven, and the original sanction and/or closing considerations should stand.